XTLS/Xray-docs-next/docs/en/config/transport.md

 > `disableSystemRoot`: true | false

-Whether to disable the CA certificate provided by the operating system.
-The default value is `false`.
+Whether to disable the CA certificates provided by the operating system.
+Defaults to `false`.

-When set to `true`, Xray will only use the certificates specified in `certificates` for TLS handshakes.
-When set to `false`, Xray will only use the CA certificates provided by the operating system for TLS handshakes.
+When `true`, Xray will only use the certificates specified in `certificates` for TLS handshakes.
+When `false`, Xray will only use the CA certificates provided by the operating system for TLS handshakes.

 > `enableSessionResumption`: true | false

-When this parameter is set to false, the `session_ticket` extension is not included in the ClientHello message.
-Generally, the ClientHello message in Go language programs does not use this extension, so it is recommended to keep the default value.
-The default value is `false`.
+When `false`, the `session_ticket` extension will not be included in ClientHello.
+Oftentimes the ClientHello in Go programs does not have this extension enabled, so it is recommended to leave it as-is.
+Defaults to `false`.

 > `fingerprint`: string

-This parameter is used to configure the fingerprint of the `TLS Client Hello`.
-When its value is empty, this feature is not enabled.
-After enabling it, Xray will **simulate** the `TLS` fingerprint through the uTLS library or generate it randomly.
-Three configuration options are supported:
+Specifies the fingerprint of the `TLS Client Hello` message.
+When empty, fingerprint simulation will not be enabled.
+When enabled, Xray will **simulate** the `TLS` fingerprint through the uTLS library or have it generated randomly.
+Three types of options are supported:

-1. TLS fingerprints of the latest versions of popular browsers, including:
+1. Simulate TLS fingerprints of the latest versions of popular browsers, including:

 - `"chrome"`
 - `"firefox"`